 - Prepare a disinfectant solution of 1 part household bleach (5%) to 9 parts water (e.g. 1 cup bleach and 9 cups water).
 Make the mix fresh everyday so it will remain effective.

 CHECK WITH YOUR LOCAL PSO IF OUTDOOR WALKS ALONE, OR ONLY WITH OTHER MEMBERS OF YOUR BUBBLE ARE ALLOWED IN YOUR COMMUNITY

-If you can walk outside, please select a time and a place where you are less likely to come across other community members.
+If you can walk outside, please choose time and location where you are less likely to cross paths with other people.

 Symptoms of COVID-19